dleiferives/tui/readme.md

 ![GitHub](https://img.shields.io/github/license/dleiferives/tui)

 tui.h is a minimal C library for creating terminal-based applications.
-This library simplifies terminal application development by providing basic functionality for terminal manipulation.
+The library makes it easy to acces low level calls to the terminal, and removes parts of that 'black box' style which those calls tend to be.
 It relies on `term.h`, which uses `terminfo` and therefore the  `ncurses` library for terminal handling.

 ## Table of Contents